-You can use a regular KOHO card, and the companion app, for free.
+You can use a regular KOHO card, the companion app and the new KOHO Save feature for free.
 If you want to upgrade to KOHO Premium, it’ll cost you $9 a month, or $84 a year (a $24 saving over paying monthly).

 Final word: What’s my KOHO review?

 If you’re looking to try a prepaid card, KOHO is a great option if you want help saving up for your goals or managing your budget.

 It’s also perfect if you’re looking for an account that combines the convenience of a cash back Visa card with the yield of a high-interest savings account.

 Getting started is as easy as installing the app and following the prompts, and then waiting for your card to show up in the mail.

 And when you sign up, if you use the code HALFBANKED you’ll earn an extra 1% cash back for your first 90 days.

 KOHO is a fantastic prepaid VISA for anyone who wants access to cashback on every purchase, excellent savings features to help you save more without noticing it, and a great in-app experience.